-As it’s just over a week before Xmas, there’s loads of people about – and loads of people out busking, or should I say loads of kids out playing 15 second Christmas carol melodies on cheap trumpets.
+As it’s just over a week before Christmas, there’s loads of people about, which means loads of people out busking, or should I say loads of kids out playing 15 second Christmas carol melodies on cheap trumpets.
 15 seconds if that – how long does the melody for We Wish You A Merry Christmas take?
 And none of these tunes seem to have any middle eights/bridges.
 There’s no relief from the relentless hammering and ramming down the throat of the main bit – it’s driving me MAD!
 So there’s a Salvation Army brass bunch in front of the Christmas tree near The Buttercross…and another load of brass-ers down near Monsoon.
-In fact, the one place I can always count on being empty – down at Oxfam – even that’s taken: outside the Union Jacks restaurant next door to my usual spot outside C &H fabrics, there are two kids – their mothers adjusting their music stands.
-I go up, say hello, ask if they’re busking – ‘yes’, ask how long they’ll be – ‘about forty-five minutes but there’s a place on the other street, opposite Primark’ they say.
-I thank them and wish them luck because I want them to think I’m nice but I don’t mean it.
+In fact, the one place I can always count on being empty – down at Oxfam, even that’s taken; outside the Union Jacks restaurant next door to my usual spot outside C &H fabrics, there are two kids, their mothers adjusting their music stands.
+I go up, say hello, ask if they’re busking – ‘yes’, I then ask how long they’ll be – ‘about forty-five minutes but there’s a place on the other street, opposite Primark’ they say.
+I thank them and wish them luck because I want them to think I’m nice, but I don’t mean it.
 I mean, really – telling ME – a proper busker where to go.
 Hmph.
-Well…a minute later near Primark it’s the same deal – three kids with a music stand, playing Jingle Bells.
-I can’t even be bothered to go up to them – they’ll probably say ‘there’s a place near Union Jacks’ and I’ll lose it, so I end up walking about, for the next hour almost.
-I see Frank up a bit from Monsoon where there’s some outfit called DARPA Brass – a 4-piece, but I’m in no mood to chat with him.
+Well, a minute later near Primark it’s the same deal; three kids with a music stand, playing Jingle Bells.
+I can’t even be bothered to go up to them as they’ll probably say ‘there’s a place near Union Jacks’ and I’ll lose my cool, so I end up walking about for the next hour, almost.
+I see Frank, up a bit from Monsoon where there’s some outfit called DARPA Brass – a 4-piece, but I’m in no mood to chat with Frank.
 I head to the cathedral grounds and sit on my amp bag for 15 minutes.

 …it’s 1:30 – I suppose it’s been half an hour since I’ve been walking about and I suppose I have to give them kids another 15 minutes as no one else is showing any sign of moving…the brass lot carry on, Jingle Bell Rock…

-Sod it – I’m going up the road to set up in the side street.
-My first time playing off the High Street, although I can see it – there’s Boots to my left.
-Off the beaten – I am – (High Street) track, for once.
-I spend about 45 minutes here, and meet again the couple I met on the Hungerford Bridge on Day 300.
+Sod it, I’m going up the road to set up in the side street.
+My first time playing off the main drag, although I can see it – there’s Boots to my left.
+So, off the beaten track for once.
+I spend about 45 minutes here and meet again the couple I met on the Hungerford Bridge on Day 300.
 This time they contribute.
-As far as the takings, I really thought my not playing any Xmas stuff would be a real breath of fresh air, as it were, to some of the shoppers.
+As far as the takings, I really thought my not playing any Xmas stuff would be a real breath of fresh air to some of the shoppers.
 A welcome break from 8 year olds and their relentless, torturous Jingle Bells.
-And why give a kid a pound for a terrible We Three Kings etc rendition – ‘bless’ them, not one of them can play in time – when you can give the same amount or less for a three guitar part totally out of season Albatross, played on one guitar (with added authentic reverb)?
+And why give a kid a pound for a terrible We Three Kings rendition – bless ’em, not one of them can play in time – when you can give the same amount, or less as is often the case, for a totally out of season, three-guitar-part Albatross, played on one guitar (with added authentic reverb)?
 Why give the pound to the kid?
 I don’t know why but they were.
-I was wasting my time – competing with tradition.
-I went away, after it started to rain, with £6.92 and a two Euro coin.
-The people of Winchester are: boring, predictable, mean.
-They should be ashamed.
+I was wasting my time, competing with tradition.
+After it started to rain I went away with £6.92 and a two Euro coin.
+People of Winchester, you are: boring, predictable, mean and don’t recognise unrecognised talent!
+For shame!

 I shelter from the rain along with two hundred boring, predictable and mean Winchestonians or whatever they’re called, in the alleyway where the young flower-seller is.
 The brass band are also there.
 So is Frank, with his cart and Kazoo.
 I chat to him this time – I can’t avoid it – and we moan about all these silly part-timers – ‘You never see any of this lot any other time of the year’ Frank accurately points out.
 I say he’s right and that I’m sure we had the same exchange last year and the year before.
 Kazoo keeps rubbing herself against my leg.
 I ask Frank if she’s got an itch.
 ‘Nah, she’s just being friendly.’
 ‘Right, OK’, then I ask how he’s done, money-wise.
 ‘OK, about thirty-five, forty pounds during the morning.’
 Then the brass lot start up their deafening racket a few feet away and the flower guy goes over and says something to one of them – I bet he’s had enough.
 He won’t be able to hear himself shout about his flowers above them.
 I suggest to Frank that he goes past and accidentally knocks over some of their music stands.
 I’m not brave enough to do it myself and I know he’s done it before.
 Then I say I’ve had enough and I’m going to the toilet.
 ‘I’m gonna be sick’ Frank says.

-Half an hour after I left my first spot, the annoying brats down the road have gone off, so I can set up, which is fine…until it starts to rain and I drag my stuff into the Gospel Hall doorway which I took the precaution of parking right in front of, as I knew that would happen.
+Half an hour after I left my first spot, the annoying brats down the road have gone off, so I can set up, which is fine…until it starts to rain and I drag my stuff into the Gospel Hall doorway which I took the precaution of parking right in front of, as I knew the rain would happen again.

 Marie-Therese pops by wearing her full-length burgundy coat and insists on giving me a £2 coin.
 I don’t protest this time.
 ‘That’s the most anyone’s given me today’ I say.
-She tells me about an uncouth cab driver.
-‘I said “how much is it?”, when he dropped me off, and I was holding a five pound note.
+She tells me about an uncouth cab driver – ‘I said “how much is it?”, when he dropped me off, and I was holding a five pound note.
 “That’ll do”, he said and snatched it from my hand.
 I only live round the corner, you know.’
 I say ‘I know.
 How much is it normally?’
 ‘Only two pounds.’
-I say she should report him – did he have a number?
+I say she should report him, did he have a number?
 ‘Oh now…I don’t know.’
 ‘That’s terrible’ I say.
 Oh dear – and anyone can see she’s not well.
 What a brute.
 ‘Oh well, I’ll play La Vie En Rose for you, OK?’
 Small recompense, I fear.
-Afterwards, I ask her about her walking frame – one wheel at the front, two at the back.
-I’m sure I haven’t seen her with one before – it looks new.
-‘You know how much it was?
-Seventy pounds!’
-I watch her walk off – old, slow, sick.
+Afterwards, I ask her about her walking frame with one wheel at the front, two at the back.
+I’m sure I haven’t seen her with that one before – it looks new.
+‘You know how much it was?’ she says, ‘seventy pounds!’
+I watch her walk off; old, slow, sick.